NationalAssociationOfRealtors/reso-api-server/README.md

 + Authentication

  AUTH_REALM: The text to use for realm if using Digest Authentication.
+If this parameter is not included, the realm will default to the string in the SERVER_NAME parameter.
 This value is only required if the AUTH_TYPE is "Digest".

  AUTH_TYPE: The type of authentication supported by the RESO API Server.
 Valid values are "Basic" and "Digest".